bluestrat404/nice-chord-charts/README.md

 Then generate the PDF using Chrome as above.

 ## Troubleshooting
-- *The formatting isn't showing up.* Double check that whatever you have in the "print" stylesheet path in the chordpro.json config file does indeed pull up the nice-chord-charts.css when you paste it into a browser.
+### The formatting isn't showing up.
+Double check that whatever you have in the "print" stylesheet path in the chordpro.json config file does indeed pull up the nice-chord-charts.css when you paste it into a browser.

+Also be sure to use ChordPro's directives for start of verse {sov}, end of verse {eov}, start of chorus {soc}, and end of chorus {eoc}, everywhere you want a box, as this is what ChordPro uses to output the relevant divs in HTML.